salemon/robotic_chess_player/README.md

 ```
 ### 4. Change the server caller topic to `robot_service`, and type in the `locate chessboard` in the expression
 ### 5. Place chess piece on the board.
 Place only black or white of one type of chess piece on the board each time.
-For one color, all type of chess piece has two pieces except king, so place two pieces at h1 and h2 and for king just place at h1.
+All chess pieces have two pieces except the king for one color, so place two pieces at h1 and h2.
+When collecting the data for the king, just put it at h1.
 ### 6. Type in the `auto;`+`corresponding chess piece type letter`  in the expression
 For example, `auto;Q` is collecting the white queen's image data